As published in Law Enforcement Technology Magazine, January 2006

 In an emergency the pump-action shotgun can be quickly reloaded with one more shell by simply dropping it directly into the ejection port.
 This technique is called speedloading and is a necessary component of basic shotgun training.
 Unfortunately, the speedload has been overly complicated by techniques more applicable to those playing ‘gun games’ or tactical officers who have the luxury of regular practice on techniques that may not be immediately instinctive.

-average person, under stress and without the ability to practice hours a month.
+This article will instead review what works for the average person, under stress and without the ability to practice hours a month.
 This technique works reliably for the average person with minimal training.
 It emphasizes simplicity, consistency, conservation of motion and an understanding of the performance limitations of the human body under stress.

 Lessons from CERU